Wkh3/lab_of_compiling/docs/lexer.md

 ```

-the next is to design token.In order to improve expansibility we also design it to a class template so that it can save different type by tepename.
+the next is to design token.In order to improve expansibility we also design it to a class template so that it can save different type by template typename.

 ```cpp
 template <typename T, typename = std::enable_if_t<std::is_enum_v<T>>>